• Multiple Offers

 2. Cleaning, maintenance and storage of a micropipette

 The care and maintenance of a micropipette is an important routine in laboratories.
 Implementing a proper maintenance schedule can reduce the cost of a new purchase of this expensive equipment.
 Cleaning the micropipette takes time, focus and practice; otherwise, the micropipette can be damaged.
-So, it is important to handle the micropipette carefully while cleaning.
+So, it is important to handle the pipette carefully while cleaning.
 The following is a comprehensive guide for proper cleaning of micropipettes.

 External Cleaning: Most of the pipette can be cleaned externally with typical laboratory cleaning agents, soaps or alcohol.
 To ensure full sterilization, let the cleaning solution sit on the micropipette for 10-15 min before wiping it off.